Kir4R00t/EpicDownloader/README.md

 # EpicDownloader
 Universal app for downloading all sorts of videos

+# Tech Stuff
+Python Kivy ?? or build in Java ?? or in Java & Python ??

 ## Potential Downloads:
 - Youtube - Download mp4 or mp3
 - Insta - Download mp4